How do I find a vet for my dog?

 Are tests or treatments outsourced?

 Which tests are available at the hospital or office, and which are outsourced to other facilities?
-At Poster Veterinary Associates, we run a variety of tests in our in-house lab, from Complete Blood Counts to parasite tests and cytology to fecal exams, blood chemistry panels and more.
+At Westport Veterinary Associates, we run a variety of tests in our in-house lab, from Complete Blood Counts to parasite tests and cytology to fecal exams, blood chemistry panels and more.

 Which services do you offer?